Stephen Schwartz: Personal life

 Schwartz and Carole Piasecki married on June 6, 1969 and they have two children, Jessica and Scott.
-Although he has not publicly commented on his sexual orientation, as of 2024, Schwartz is in a long-term relationship with Broadway actor and frequent collaborator Michael McCorry Rose.
-Schwartz and Rose have appeared together at public events and Schwartz is referred to as a 'long-term partner' on Michael McCorry Rose's official website.
+They are no longer married, and Schwartz has been in a long-term relationshp with Broadway actor and frequent collaborator Michael McCorry Rose since c.
+2009; (Note: Schwartz told the Bay Area Reporter in April 2026 that he and Rose had been "long-term partners going on 17 years".) he stated that "binary identifications can get complicated ...
+I tend to be taciturn, if you will, about all things, politics and religion and sexuality".

 In 2009, Schwartz was elected president of the Dramatists Guild of America, succeeding John Weidman.
 Schwartz stepped down in 2014 and Doug Wright took his place.